 The British Chiropractic Association affirmed that ‘there is no one solution that suits all” when it comes to getting a mattress for back issues.
 Back problems vary from individuals to individuals.

-#6 Myth – Because the guy on TV tested it
+#6 Myth – Because the guy on TV

 Just because you saw it on the TV or on social media, doesn’t mean it is absolutely true.
 There are many instances where the mattresses being used to perform tests in advertisements are not the exact same model as the ones on sales.
 Therefore, it is always good to do your own research before paying for what you see on the advertisement.

 Advertisement or review should only be used as a reference point.
 This is because reviews are subjective to individual preference.
 No matter what the advertisement or review says, it is still advisable for you to peruse and test out the mattress in store.

 You need time to get accustomed to your new mattress as it usually changes within one month to contour to your body.
 Look out for retailers who provide a sleep trial period so you get ample time and flexibility to adjust to a new bed.